JorgeAJT/sql-fundamentals-final-project/README.md

     │       ├── __init__.py       # Utility initialization
     │       ├── database_functions.py
     │       └── file_functions.py
+    └── requirements.txt           # Python dependencies

+### Main Files

+1. `main.py`

+    - Runs the primary flow: reads JSON files, inserts data, and optionally extracts data to a new JSON file.

+2. `.env`

+    - Holds PostgreSQL credentials (`DB_NAME`, `DB_USER`, `DB_PASSWORD`) and other environment variables.

+3. `data/`

+    - Contains JSON files to be ingested, and where the output JSON file (with filtered data) is generated.

+4. `db/`

+    - Contains SQL scripts for creating the **meter_data**, **meter_readings**, and **mandate_data** tables (or any additional tables).

+5. `src/`

+    - `app.py`: Central logic for coordinating reading JSON, inserting records, and exporting results.

+    - `utils/`: Utility modules for database connections/operations and file handling.

-## Setup
+## Installation

-1. Clone the repository and navigate to the project directory:
+1. Clone the Repository:
     ```bash
     git clone https://github.com/JorgeAJT/sql-fundamentals-final-project.git
     cd sql-fundamentals-final-project

-2. Install the required Python packages:
+2. **Install dependencies** (if you have a `requirements.txt`):
     ```bash
     pip install -r requirements.txt
+    ```
+    Or install manually:
+    ```bash
+    pip install uvicorn psycopg2
+    ```

+3. Create a `.env` File
-3. Create a .env file with your PostgreSQL credentials:
+In the project root, create a file named `.env` with your PostgreSQL credentials:
-    ```makefile
+    ```bash
     DB_NAME=your_db_name
     DB_USER=your_db_user
     DB_PASSWORD=your_db_password
+    ```
+    *These values are used by the utility functions to connect to your PostgreSQL database.*

+4. Set Up the Database

+Ensure PostgreSQL is running (either locally or via Docker).
-4. Set up the database by running the SQL scripts in the db/ folder.
+Run the SQL scripts located in the db/ folder to create the required tables (meter_data, meter_readings, mandate_data, etc.).
+Verify that your user has permission to read/write these tables.
+Prepare JSON Data

-5. Place your JSON data files in the data/ folder.
+Place your source JSON files into the data/ folder.
+The scripts will look for these files when inserting records.

 ## Usage